On Low-rank Trace Regression under General Sampling Distribution

-Here we provide some intuition on the use of exponential Orlicz norm for selecting $\Nop$. \cite{negahban2011estimation} shows how an error bound can be obtained from the RSC condition (defined in \S \ref{subsec:bounds} below) on a suitable set of matrices.
-The condition roughly requires that $ \norm{\Xop(\bB)}_2^2/n \geq \alpha\normF{\bB}^2$ for a constant $\alpha$.
-Assuming that random variables $\inner{\bX_i,\bB}$ are not heavy-tailed, then $\norm{\Xop(\bB)}_2^2/n$ concentrates around its mean, $\normLTP{\bB}$.
-Orlicz norm, which measures how heavy-tailed a distribution is, helps us construct a suitable ``constraint'' set of matrices where the aforementioned concentration holds simultaneously.
+Here we provide some intuition for the use of the exponential Orlicz norm to select $\SpikeNorm$. \cite{negahban2011estimation} show how an error bound can be obtained from the RSC condition (defined in \cref{subsec:bounds} below) on a suitable set of matrices.
+The condition roughly requires that $ \Norm{\SamplingOp(\bB)}_2^2/n \geq \alpha\NormF{\bB}^2$ for a constant $\alpha$.
+Assume that random variables $\Inner{\bX_i,\bB}$ are not heavy-tailed; then $\Norm{\SamplingOp(\bB)}_2^2/n$ concentrates around its mean, $\NormLTP{\bB}$.
+The Orlicz norm, which measures how heavy-tailed a distribution is, helps us construct a suitable ``constraint'' set of matrices where the aforementioned concentration holds simultaneously.

-To be more concrete, consider the multi-tasking example (studied in \S \ref{subsec:bandit-regression}) for the simpler case of $d_r=d_c=d$.
-In particular, $\bX_i=e_iX_i^\top$ where $e_i$ is a vector with all entries equal to zero except for one of its entries which is equal to one, and the location of this entry is chosen uniformly at random in the set $[d]$.
-Also, $X_i$ is a vector of length $d$ whose entries are iid $\Normal{0}{d}$ random variables.
+To be more concrete, consider the multi-tasking example (studied in \cref{subsec:bandit-regression}) for the case of $d_r=d_c=d$.
+In particular, $\bX_i=e_iX_i^\top$, where $i$ is a uniformly random index in $[d]$ and $X_i$ is a $d$ vector with i.i.d. $\Normal{0,d}$ entries.